WOLFurriell/StreetFigtherV/README.md

 # Web Scrapping, Image-Processing and Data Visualization of Street Figther V

-I love street fighter and now I had the idea to do some analysis with the information of this game, so I used data of the two official websites, your links are here:
+I love Street Fighter and Data Analysis, so I had the idea to combine these two things using data of the two official game websites

 source 1: https://streetfighter.com/characters/